ItsJenOClock/token-tracker-web-app/README.md

 ## Description
 Token Tracker allows you to:
 - **Create Token Palettes**: Build palettes based on your deck's likely tokens.
-- **Manage Live Games**: Create game instances from token palettes to track tokens during live gameplay.
+- **Manage Live Game**: Create a game instance from a token palette to track tokens during live gameplay.
-- **Track Game State**: Add, modify, and remove tokens in real time, including power/toughness modifications, counters, and temporary effects.
+- **Track Game State**: Add and remove tokens in real time, reflecting summoning sickness.
+Increment or decrement counters, tap, and untap.
-- **Search Tokens**: Look up tokens using the Scryfall API to explore their attributes, art, and more.
+- **Search Tokens**: Look up tokens using to explore their attributes, art, and more.

 With Token Tracker, you can manage tokens efficiently without relying on physical objects.
 The goal is to make your MTG experience more streamlined, enjoyable, and affordable.